-That Time Motley Crue Got a New Drummer and Brought Back the Riffs on ‘New Tattoo’
+When Motley Crue Brought Back the Riffs on ‘New Tattoo’

-Loyal Motley Crue fans hoped the group's eighth album, 2000’s New Tattoo, would mark the end of a turbulent, unproductive decade that saw the band release just two studio albums and part ways with lead singer Vince Neil for five years.
+Loyal Motley Crue fans hoped the group's eighth album would mark the end of a turbulent, unproductive decade that saw just two studio albums and a split with their singer.

-While none of the songs on New Tattoo would go on to become classics – or earn a spot in the band's current farewell tour set list – it is nice to hear them get loud, rude and riff-based again on minor gems such as first single "Hell on High Heels," "Fake" and the humorous and highly underrated "First Band on the Moon."
+Released on July 11, 2000, New Tattoo didn't boasts songs that went on to become classics – or earn a spot in the band's first farewell tour set list – it is nice to hear them get loud, rude and riff-based again on minor gems such as first single "Hell on High Heels," "Fake" and the humorous and highly underrated "First Band on the Moon."

-Sadly, serious health problems struck the band before the tour in support of the album even began.
-Castillo fell ill with what would eventually be revealed as cancer, which kept him off the road and claimed his life two years later.
-Hole drummer Samantha Maloney took over behind the drum kit for the trek, as seen on the band's 2002 Lewd, Crued & Tatooed live DVD.
+Sadly, serious health problems struck Motley Crue before the tour in support of the album even began.
+Castillo fell ill with what would eventually be revealed as cancer, which kept him off the road and eventually claimed his life two years later.
+Hole drummer Samantha Maloney took over behind the drum kit for the trek, as seen on the band's 2002 Lewd, Crued & Tattooed live DVD.

-A couple of years later, the stability that had eluded the band for so long would finally return.
-After releasing albums and touring both with Methods of Mayhem and as a solo artist, Lee would rejoin Motley Crue in 2004.
-Although it would be another four years before they released their next (and seemingly last) studio album, 2008's Saints of Los Angeles, the original foursome has remained together since that time.
-However, they plan to call it a career following a final farewell concert in their hometown of Los Angeles on New Year’s Eve.
+A couple of years later, the stability that had eluded Motley Crue for so long would finally return.
+After releasing albums and touring both with Methods of Mayhem and as a solo artist, Lee rejoined in 2004.
+It would be another four years before they released their next studio album, 2008's Saints of Los Angeles.